echogarden-project/echogarden/docs/Tasklist.md

 * Any way to support RHVoice?
 * Silero text enhancement engine can be ported to ONNX
 * Investigate Raspberry Pi support.
 In particular, see if `onnxruntime-node` can be built for this environment
-* Reimplement KNN model in ONNX for better performance

 ## Maybe?